MyNorthland

 Nicholas Robertson, Associate Professor of Chemistry

-Total of 3 course reduction during fall and winter terms; to continue research and work centered on sustainable plastics, through a project grant from the National Science Foundation, or to submit additional grant proposals to fund new directions of student-faculty collaborative research at Northland.
+Total of three course reductions during fall and winter terms; to continue research and work centered on sustainable plastics, through a project grant from the National Science Foundation, or to submit additional grant proposals to fund new directions of student-faculty collaborative research at Northland.

 2016-2017